-Examples of individuals who are not CSAs include:
+Examples of individuals who are not CSAs

-Faculty members who do not have any responsibility for student and campus activity beyond the classroom; and
+- a.
+Faculty members who do not have any responsibility for student and campus activity beyond the classroom; and - b.
 Clerical, maintenance, or cafeteria staff.

 CSAs must follow all mandatory reporting procedures, as indicated in Reporting Procedures section of this report.
 They also must ensure that victims and witnesses are provided with a Victim/Witness Information Form.
-This form may be found on the Liberty website at: https://www.liberty.edu/media/1370/Victim Witness Information Form.pdf https://www.liberty.edu/media/1370/CSA Report Form 28Sep17.pdf
+This form may be found on the Liberty website at:

+Liberty.edu/ VictimWitnessInformationForm